18F/API-All-the-X/pages/apis_in_data_catalogs.md

 title: "Guide to Including APIs in the Agency Data Catalog"
 ---

-API Discovery is an important component to any developer program.
+API discovery is an important component to any developer program.
 You want anyone who might be interested in using your APIs to be able to find them with ease.
 A critical component is including your APIs in your agency's Enterprise Data Listing (used within the agency and submitted to OMB) and Public Data Listing (located at agency.gov/data.json)

 ## Overview